 In the next step, the leaves are spread out in the shade (outside, or indoors) to dry for about 6-8 hours.
 The process of shaking and spreading of the leaves is repeated numerous times.
 The bruised leaf edges begin to turn red through the oxidation process while the centers of the leaves remain green.

-The amount of fermentation depends on the type of Oolong and can vary from approximately 20% for a “green” Oolong, to 60% for a classic Formosa Oolong.
+The amount of fermentation depends on the type of Oolong and can vary from approximately 16% for a “green” Oolong, to over 60% for a classic Formosa Oolong.

 Our favorite iced tea is our “Almond Oolong” a classic Formosa Oolong base with many peach notes, with the addition of California Almond slivers and Red Clover blossoms grown here on our farm.

 The “straight” Oolongs that we grow and offer in a limited edition series are our “White Oolong” (an “Oriental-Beauty” style) and a rich “Black Oolong” (full leaf more deeply oxidized) version, also in limited amounts.